-

 defined.

-spend on sight stimulations versus what you spend on what you
+spend on stimulating your vision versus what you spend

 interpreted as, “sustainability is thoughtless and a